RiceWater/hello-world/README.md

 UPDATE: The project I volunteered in will be using GitHub.
 Boy, I sure wish I already knew how to use it!
 Oh, well.
 On a random note, I got a loss-streak on LoL, and that really ticked me off...

+UPDATE 2: This should be in the other branch, then it'll be for checking

 [Google](https://google.com)

 Created by yours truly,